 Because of the difficult curriculum of the honors/dual enrollment/advanced placement programs it is more equitable for the honors students' grades to be weighted when computing class rank, determining eligibility for National Honor Society membership, computing Grade Point Average (GPA) and determining the Honor Roll.
 All dual enrollment core classes will be considered honors classes.
 The following system will be used: (1) Numerical Average: Before computing the total numerical average, ten (10) points will be added to each term honors/advanced placement grade, except for grades below 60.
-(2) GPA: For computing the students' GPA, the following scale will be used:
+(2) GPA: For computing the students' GPA and honor roll for each grade period, the following scale will be used: